Examples for giving negative feedback to your manager

 Lack of communication

-Your coworkers constantly feel caught off guard due to being kept out of the loop.
+Your coworkers constantly feel caught off guard because they are kept out of the loop.
 You need your manager to communicate more frequently, but not to the point that communication becomes a huge job in itself.

 Consider saying, “I’ve noticed a lack of communication about certain projects.
-It would be helpful to have regular updates to stay informed, but I realize you have a lot on your plate.
+Having regular updates to stay informed would be helpful, but I realize you have a lot on your plate.
 Is there any way I could help out with that?”

 Micromanagement

-It’s hard to get any work done (let alone professional development) due to an excessive amount of oversight getting in the way.
-Your team is stressed out and so is your boss.
+Excessive oversight is making it difficult to get any work done (let alone professional development).
+Your team and boss are stressed out.
 It’s time to give up a little control and trust teamwork.

-Try, “I feel a little constrained by the level of oversight on tasks.
+Try, “I feel a little constrained by the level of task oversight.
 I think more autonomy could lead to better results.
 Does that seem like something worth considering?”

 Inconsistent decision-making

 Your boss doesn’t follow a consistent process when arriving at conclusions, leaving team members confused and worried that they don’t understand where priorities lie.
-You need to know what can be expected.
+You need to know what to expect.

 Try, “I’ve observed some variations in decision-making, and I think it would be helpful to understand the criteria or process you use.”